Vulnerability Policies

 Package Manager Instructions

-This rule forbids the use of package manager instructions, per recommended security practices.
-(Directly fetching the latest available version of a package(s) using a package manager during image build can lead to non-reproducible builds, so may be discouraged.)
+This rule prohibits the use of package manager instructions, following recommended security practices.
+Directly fetching the latest available version of a package using a package manager during image build can lead to non-reproducible builds, and therefore the practice is discouraged.

 apk